Regenerative Medicine in Florida

 Regenerative medicine is an emerging branch of medicine with the goal of restoring organ and/or tissue function for patients with serious injuries or chronic disease in which the bodies own responses are not sufficient enough to restore functional tissue.
 A growing crisis in organ transplantation and an aging population have driven a search for new and alternative therapies.
 There are approximately 90,000 patients in the US transplant-waiting list.
 In addition there are a wide array of major unmet medical needs which might be addressed by regenerative technologies.

-New and current Regenerative Medicines can use stem cells to create living and functional tissues to regenerate and repair tissue and organs in the body that are damaged due to age, disease and congenital defects.
+New and current Regenerative Medicines can use stem cells and amniotic membrane, in the form of grafts or injections, to create living and functional tissues to regenerate and repair tissue and organs in the body that are damaged due to age, disease and congenital defects.
 Stem cells have the power to go to these damaged areas and regenerate new cells and tissues by performing a repair and a renewal process, restoring functionality.
 Regenerative medicine has the potential to provide a cure to failing or impaired tissues.

-Stem Cell & Platelet Rich Plasma Procedures are the world’s most advanced regenerative injection treatments for treating foot and ankle conditions.
-Before you consider ankle surgery, fusion or replacement, consider these stem cell and prp injection treatments.
+Amniotic Stem Cell & Platelet Rich Plasma (PRP) Procedures are the world’s most advanced regenerative injection treatments for treating foot and ankle conditions.
+Before you consider ankle surgery, fusion or replacement, consider these stem cell, amniotic, and PRP injection treatments.

 Current surgical treatment options for common injuries and arthritis, include ankle arthroscopy to “clean up” damaged cartilage, fusion of ankle bones where cartilage has been lost, and tendon grafts screwed in place to strengthen loose connections between bones.
 All are painful and may not be effective in the long run.
 These surgeries typically involve a painful post surgical recovery with a lengthy rehab period to restore strength and mobility to the foot and ankle.